slavrd/ptfe-basic-installation/README.md

 vagrant ssh
 ```

-The guide is based on this Vagrant project in the root of the repository.
+From this point the guide assumes you are using the Vagrant project.

-## Install Docker and Replicated
+## Install Replicated

-To install Docker and Replicated can use the following bash [script](https://install.terraform.io/ptfe/stable).
+To install Replicated can use the following bash [script](https://install.terraform.io/ptfe/stable).

 Run PTFE installation script

 ```
 curl https://install.terraform.io/ptfe/stable | sudo bash
 ```